The Architect of Soulful Stories

 and write their stories of resilience

-for the organization’s global platform.
+for a global platform.

-From those journeys, I learned something essential:
+From these journeys, I learned something essential:

 Writing is not only craft.